 1. Discuss Esoterica.
 Maybe mention coincidences in a very light way.

 2. Load-up the Zodiac page so you're ready to read the crib as soon as you know the sign/birthday.

-3. Once you know the birthdate/sign, read the first "Lucky Number" and glimpse the "Inspiration", but breeze past it and tell them to not read it yet.
+3. Once you know the birthdate/sign, use the crib to silently glimpse the first "Lucky Number" and glimpse the "Inspiration", but breeze past it and tell them to not read it just yet.